WPF History 1967 - 2017

 The first festival had a baseball clinic.
 In Winona Park we have hosted Firemen/Police games, baseball and soccer tournaments.
 In later years Saltfleet Go Ahead Soccer moved the Peach Festival Soccer Tournament to Sherwood Park.

 Peach Festival has always had a grounds crew that is responsible for the set up and take down of the festival.
 It is our grounds kids that remove of all the garbage throughout the weekend and are involved in helping us become more ‘green’.
 The Winona Peach Festival was involved in the very first pilot project to reduce garbage at an event.
-Since that time, we have tried various initiatives to help reduce our foot print.
+Since that time, we have tried various initiatives to help reduce our environmental foot print.

 The Winona Peach Festival has something for everyone!
 Our motto is "People working together for a better community".